duriantaco/neutrix/docs/tutorials/shopping-cart.md

 ### Setting up the store

 1. First, we define the structure of our data.
 Every product in our store has three basic properties: an ID, a name, and price.
 The store holds three main pieces of information.
-It keeps track of all our products, manages our shopping cart, and handles some UI states like whether the cart drawer is visible.
-Spyn needs these TypeScript interfaces to properly type our store data.
+It keeps track of all our products, manages our shopping cart, and handles some UI states like whether the cart drawer is visible. neutrix needs these TypeScript interfaces to properly type our store data.

 ```
 export interface Product {